Ronald Acuña homers, steals 50th base in Braves' 11-5 win over Brewers

 Marcel Ozuna was 3 for 4 with two home runs and four RBIs, Austin Riley and Orlando Arcia both had two hits and every starter in the Atlanta lineup had at least one hit for the second consecutive game.
 According to Elias, the Braves last accomplished that in 1996 and the only other team to do it this year is the Rockies, who have done it twice.

-Julio Teheran, who pitched well against his former team a week ago, gave up nine runs and 11 hits — including three home runs — in five innings.
-Teheran (2-5), who spent nine seasons with the Braves, gave up just one run in six innings against them last Sunday.
+Julio Teheran gave up nine runs and 11 hits — including three home runs — in five innings.
+In his last start, Teheran (2-5) — who spent nine seasons with the Braves — gave up just one run in six innings against them last Sunday.

 William Contreras was 2 for 4 with two runs scored and hit a three-run homer in the eighth inning for the Brewers.